DOI-USGS/hyswap/docs/source/examples/streamflow_duration_hydrograph_examples.rst

 Streamflow Duration Hydrographs
 -------------------------------

-These examples show how a streamflow hydrograph can be constructed by fetching historical streamflow data from a single NWIS gage using `dataretrieval`, calculating daily percentiles of streamflow for each day of the year for the year 2022, and plotting these data using the `hyswap` function :obj:`hyswap.plots.plot_duration_hydrograph`.
+These examples show how a streamflow hydrograph can be constructed by fetching historical streamflow data from a single USGS Water Data gage using `dataretrieval`, calculating daily percentiles of streamflow for each day of the year for the year 2022, and plotting these data using the `hyswap` function :obj:`hyswap.plots.plot_duration_hydrograph`.

 Calculating Percentiles Using `hyswap`
 **************************************

-First, we will fetch streamflow data for a single gage from NWIS using the `dataretrieval` package.
+First, we will fetch streamflow data for a single gage from USGS Water Data using the `dataretrieval` package.

 .. plot::
     :context: reset
     :include-source:

-    df, _ = dataretrieval.nwis.get_dv("03586500",
+    df, _ = dataretrieval.waterdata.get_daily(monitoring_location_id="USGS-03586500",
-                                      parameterCd="00060",
-                                      start="1776-01-01",
-                                      end="2022-12-31")
+                                      parameter_code="00060",
+                                      time="1776-01-01/2022-12-31")

 Next we will calculate the percentiles for each day of the year based on historic streamflow data using the :obj:`hyswap.percentiles.calculate_variable_percentile_thresholds_by_day` function.